dredremontes/dredremontes.github.io/_pages/about.md

 <video src = "{{ dredremontes.github.io }}/images/mim_summary.mp4" controls="controls" width = "100%" style="max-width: 360 px;"></video>

-When I'm not wondering why my code is not working, you can find me venturing outside, lifting weights, or engaging in advocacy on campus as a [Diversity and Community Fellow](https://grad.berkeley.edu/graduate-diversity/contact-ogd/diversity-and-community-fellows/).
-Feel free to [book a time with me](https://calendar.google.com/calendar/u/0/selfsched?sstoken=UUVMdFFqWTlZNmx0fGRlZmF1bHR8M2JmZDhjNTdmNjI4MTg4ZjU4N2UxNjQ2YzY4YjU1ZTU)!
-Ask me about grad school, skydiving, sleeping on the floor, or the difference between biomechanics and mechanobiology.
+When I'm not wondering why my code is not working, you can find me venturing outside, lifting weights, or sleeping on the floor.
+Feel free to reach out!
+Ask me about grad school, skydiving, or the difference between biomechanics and mechanobiology.